 Most, but not all of them were from Germany, with Juventus also making a check on him.

 The “wonderfully skilled boy, real striker, good finisher with fantastic work ethic” – to borrow Jurgen Klopp’s assessment – thought most heavily about how highly the manager rates him as well as how his playing style fuses perfectly with the German’s approach.

 At 16, Brewster had wowed the Reds boss during an academy session.
 He was immediately invited to train with the first team at Melwood, where he scored a hat-trick in a behind‑closed‑doors friendly against Accrington Stanley.

-Brewster was an unused substitute against Crystal Palace in the Premier League in April last year - he didn’t even own a club suit when Klopp told him he’d be in the match day squad - but that selection was largely due to an injury crisis.
+Brewster was an unused substitute against Crystal Palace in the Premier League last April – he didn’t even own a club suit when Klopp told him he’d be in the match day squad – but that selection was largely due to an injury crisis.

 “He’s 17 years old now and already plays U23, that’s a wonderful step for him.
 There’s no rush, he’s on a very good way, honestly, a very, very good boy,” Klopp noted.

 The manager also revealed at the time that Brewster “has a lot of respect in the squad, nobody thought, ‘Who is this?’
 They know him because he is an ugly opponent, a difficult-to-play opponent in training sessions.”